 Two eagles with wings spread full dominated the patriotic motif of the huge gold medallion mounted on the green side walls of the auditorium.
 Throughout the theatre, there was a green and gold color scheme, devised by decorators David Brodsky Associates.

 In the 1980’s, the Beach’s auditorium was divided into four auditoriums.
 The outdoor flower gardens, which had hundreds of beautiful red geraniums, was removed.

 Owner Frank Theatres closed the Beach Theatre and proposed demolition.
 On November 17, 2007 the theatre was reopened by the nonprofit organization Beach Theatre Foundation, Inc. under a one year lease.
 The foundation sought to purchase the theatre and change it into a two-screen movie house with a large auditorium of 500 to 600 seats, and a screening room with 75 to 100 seats.

 In May, 2008. the nonprofit group Preservation New Jersey listed the Beach Theatre in its annual list of the state’s 10 most endangered historic sites.
 In September, 2009, the theatre closed after the summer season.
 Frank Theatres again announced intent to demolish the theatre.
 In 2011, the City Council overruled the recommendation of its own Historic Preservation Commission and took the matter away from the Zoning Board which had been holding hearings on the matter.
 In September, 2011 Frank Theatres had the auditorium demolished, in order to construct a condo residential building.
 By October 2019 this had not happened and the auditorium site is used for parking.
 The entrance, façade & retail units are still there.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.